-Bash provides one-dimensional array variables.
-Any variable may be used as an array; the declare builtin will explicitly declare an array.
+Bash provides one-dimensional indexed and associative array variables.
+Any variable may be used as an indexed array; the declare builtin will explicitly declare an array.
 There is no maximum limit on the size of an array, nor any requirement that members be indexed or assigned contiguously.
-Arrays are indexed using integers and are zero-based.
+Indexed arrays are referenced using integers (including arithmetic expressions) and are zero-based; associative arrays are referenced using arbitrary strings.

-An array is created automatically if any variable is assigned to using the syntax name[subscript]=value.
+An indexed array is created automatically if any variable is assigned to using the syntax name[subscript]=value.
 The subscript is treated as an arithmetic expression that must evaluate to a number greater than or equal to zero.
-To explicitly declare an array, use declare -a name (see SHELL BUILTIN COMMANDS below). declare -a name[subscript] is also accepted; the subscript is ignored.
-Attributes may be specified for an array variable using the declare and readonly builtins.
-Each attribute applies to all members of an array.
+To explicitly declare an indexed array, use declare -a name (see SHELL BUILTIN COMMANDS below). declare -a name[subscript] is also accepted; the subscript is ignored.